UU-Human-Evolution/1MB335/Lab3.md

 **Question 9.** Narrow down the search by selecting some of the categories of data.
 Think about what you learned about the different sequencing technologies.
 How many results do you get once you narrowed the search? (write down the criteria you used) You can test different combinations of criteria.
 Now that you narrowed down your search, open a few of the results and read the information that is provided.
 For example, what is the size of the file?
 When was it published?
 What do you know about the particular sequencing strategy that was used to generate the data?

 As you might have noticed, there is a bit of everything in the results.
-To make it easier for you, we already selected a library of short reads for your species, well we actually only have the files for C remanei, but you can use that one no matter which study species you had.
-You will find it in a subfolder of: `/proj/uppmax2022-2-2/private/DATA/sra/`.
+To make it easier for you, we already selected a library of short reads for your species, where we actually only have the files for C remanei, but you can use that one no matter which study species you had.
+You will find it in Studium.

 **Question 10.** What is the format of the file?
 Do you understand what the different lines are?
 How long are the reads?

 Nowadays doing tiling has become less and less common as long read sequencing has becom more common place.
 If your read are longer than the mitochodria you are sequencing it's quite easy thing to assemble it!

 In the real world you would have now to start going through this procces of tiling and circularizing your mitochondrial seqeuences, but the interest of time we have, as any good cooking show, prepared this step in advance.
-You can find the prepared mitochondrial fasta files here: `/proj/uppmax2022-2-2/private/DATA/mitochondrial_genomes`
+You can find the prepared mitochondrial fasta files [here](example_data/mitochondrial_genomes/)

 Copy over the correct one to your working directory!

 ### Orient to the canonical start location in the mitochondrial genome (*cox1*).

-We now have a circular mitochondrial genome (thanks to all that hard tiling work we did).
+We now have a circular mitochondrial genome (thanks to all that hard tiling work we did ;P).
 The last step is to orient the sequence according to the canonical start location.
 By convention, non-model organisms' mitochondria are oriented with the *cox1* gene as the first gene of the genome.
-To do that, you will do a pairwise alignment.
+To do that, you will do a *pairwise alignment*.
 But first, you have to find a sequence to compare your mitochondrial sequence to.
 Open an NCBI blast window and select nucleotide blast.
 Paste or upload your mitochondrial sequence.

 **Question 11.** Which organism do the best hits belong to?

 Since you are working with well studied organisms, most likely the first hit will align perfectly to the mitochondrial genome of your species.
-To make it a bit more interesting, **we are from now on going to  a close relative of your species instead of your species itself**, this is called using a 'reference', that is using a known species to gather information about an unkown one.
+To make it a bit more interesting, **we are from now on going to choose a close relative of your species instead of your species itself**, this is called using a 'reference', that is using a known species to gather information about an unkown one.
 You are going to recover the appropriate sequence from NCBI.
 Use the table below to see which species you should be looking for depending on your starting species.

 ***Table 1.
 Pairs of study organisms / close relative.***